‘The miracle is not to walk on water.

 What does this have to do with poetry?
 Well, firstly you’ll be doing a fair amount of creative and reflective writing.
 Also, there are two literary artforms that are specifically connected with Zen mindfulness.
 One is the well-known haiku; the other the prose equivalent, haibun (a form I particularly like, and have been teaching for over 20 years).
 Both these are ways of simultaneously exploring present-moment awareness, and of expressing it.
 Rich, insightful but pared-back, they can offer insight to others, too.

-This summer, the retreat week will not involve video meetings.
-I’ll review this later.
-In the first instance, there will be a private Facebook group.
+There will be a private Facebook group.
 You are strongly encouraged to sign up, even if you delete your account afterwards – I find from the tree course that the support and exchange of creative work and information between participants is enormously inspiring and helpful for everyone.

 You can read more here.